yukilite/duke/docs/README.md

 1. Managing tasks
    Your tasks can be added and deleted using **todo**, **deadline** and **event** Commands.
 2. Marking your tasks as completed
-   Track the completion status of your tasks by typing `done` followed by the task number in the command line.
+   Track the completion status of your tasks by using the `done` Command.
 3. Display all your tasks
-   To view the tasks you have so far, type `list` in the command line.
+   To view the tasks you have so far, use the `list` Command.
 4. Saving your data
    Your tasks and information are stored automatically when you add a task into the program.
 Upon closing and reopening of Duke, your data is retained.